channingwalton/channingwalton.github.io/_posts/2009-05-10-software-quality-pragmatics.md

   - quality
 ---

-This article continues my series on Software Quality.
+This article continues my series on Software Quality, discussing Vignelli's _pragmatics_.

 My idea is that we judge quality using the same inbuilt sense of aesthetics as we would a work of art or an everyday object, albeit at quite a high level of abstraction.